isomerpages/moe-chijsngpri/_student-development/Character and Values Education/Sexuality Education.md

 ##### Overview of CHIJ St Nicholas Girls' School (Primary Section) SEXUALITY EDUCATION Programme for 2025

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.<br>

-5\.
-The subjects that incorporate topics on sexuality include:<br><br>
+5. The subjects that incorporate topics on sexuality include:<br>
-a) Science<br>
+a.
+Science <br>
-b) Character and Citizenship Education (CCE)
+b.
+Character and Citizenship Education (CCE)

 **<u>Sexuality Education Lessons</u>**